-In the face of unprecedented pressures on our planet, the conservation movement is evolving to meet challenges related to climate change, human rights, resource governance, and biocultural diversity.
-Long-term success will require a clear vision, resilience, creativity, multi-disciplinary approaches, healthy partnerships, and strong organizational management.
-To this end, the world needs capable organizations and skilled leaders working effectively within movements, networks, and partnerships to achieve the greatest impact as quickly as possible.
-Re:wild works in direct response to our partners' needs, to help strengthen their technical abilities and organizational effectiveness and cultivate conservation leaders through capacity-building and -sharing initiatives such as training, mentoring, networking, and profile-raising.
-This is the leadership that conservation needs today - agents of systems change and scalable solutions, and builders of strong, diverse teams.
+In the face of unprecedented pressures on our planet, the world needs more capable conservation organizations and skilled leaders working effectively within movements, networks, and partnerships to achieve the greatest impact as quickly as possible.
+Lasting success will require conservation leaders to possess a clear vision and management acumen, be resilient and creative, apply multi-disciplinary approaches, and foster boundary-spanning partnerships.
+Re:wild works in direct response to our partners' needs, to strengthen their technical abilities and organizational effectiveness, and to cultivate conservation leaders through capacity-building and -sharing initiatives such as training, mentoring, networking, and profile-raising.
+This is the leadership that conservation needs now - agents of systems change and scalable solutions, and catalysts of the next generation of resilient conservationists who will lead tomorrow.